1) You’re Eating Too Many Calories

 You have to accept that eating a balanced diet of protein, carbs and fat is where it’s at.
 No foods are solely responsible for fat gain.
 And there is no food that will magically make the fat fall of your body.

-Some people cut carbs and assume that they’re good to go and there’s nothing else to worry about.
+Some people buy into the no carb bullshit.
+They cut carbs and assume that they’re good to go and there’s nothing else to worry about.
 Unfortunately, the low/no carb diet isn’t as much fun as Dr. Atkins made it out to be.

 You can’t just eat pounds of bacon and mayonnaise with reckless abandon and think that you’ll magically end up ripped.

 Fat contains calories; nine per gram to be exact.
+That’s more than twice the calories of a gram of protein or carbs.
 At the end of the day total calories still matter, and if you’re eating more than you burn you’re never going to get ripped.

 Please don’t mistake this as my advocating a low fat diet.
-That’s just as bad, if not worse, than eating too much fat.
+That’s just as bad as eating too much fat.

-A minimum of 20% of your calories should come from healthy fats like pastured egg yolks, wild caught salmon, grass fed beef and coconut oil to ensure optimal health.
+About 20% of your calories (and at the most, 30%) should come from healthy fats like pastured egg yolks, wild caught salmon, grass fed beef and coconut oil to ensure optimal health.
 Just be careful about going overboard with it and thinking that low carbs automatically leads to single digit body-fat.